dequelabs/axe-core/doc/developer-guide.md

 #### Description

-Recursvely return an array containing the virtual DOM tree for the node specified, excluding comment nodes and shadow DOM nodes `<content>` and `<slot>`.
+Recursively return an array containing the virtual DOM tree for the node specified, excluding comment nodes and shadow DOM nodes `<content>` and `<slot>`.
 This method will return a flattened tree containing both light and shadow DOM, if applicable.